ceworley/statqs/README.md

 2. [T-dist probabilities](http://18.191.167.248:3838/Tprob/)
 3. [Central-limit-theory probabilities](http://18.191.167.248:3838/CLTprob/)

 If you plan to regularly use these Shiny apps, please host them yourself.
-I can't afford a flood of queries.
+I can't afford a flood of traffic.

 Obviously, this is still very much a work in progress.